 (d) No actions taken by the Parent on its own behalf or on behalf of the Company or any Company Subsidiary, on or following the Closing Date shall be given effect for purposes of determining the Company Net Indebtedness, the Preferred Liquidation Amount and the Company Expenses.
-During the period of time from and after the Closing Date through the final determination and payment of Company Net Indebtedness, the Preferred Liquidation Amount and the Company Expenses in accordance with this Section 3.6, the Parent shall afford, and shall cause the Company and each Company Subsidiary to afford, to the Stockholders and any accountants, counsel or financial advisers retained by the Stockholders in connection with the review of Company Net Indebtedness, the Preferred Liquidation Amount and the Company Expenses in accordance with this Section 3.6, direct access during normal business hours upon reasonable advance notice to all the properties, books, contracts, personnel, representatives (including the Company's accountants) and records of the Company, each Company Subsidiary and such representatives (including the work papers of the Company's accountants) relevant to the review of the Statement and the Parent's determination of Company Net Indebtedness, the Preferred Liquidation Amount and the Company Expenses in accordance with this Section 3.6.
+During the period of time from and after the Closing Date through the final determination and payment of Company Net Indebtedness, the Preferred Liquidation Amount and the Company Expenses in accordance with this Section 3.6, the Parent shall afford, and shall cause the Company and each Company Subsidiary to afford, to the Stockholders and any accountants, counsel or financial advisers retained by the Stockholders in connection with the review of Company Net Indebtedness, the Preferred Liquidation Amount and the Company Expenses in accordance with this Section 3.6, direct access during normal business hours upon reasonable advance notice to all the properties, books, contracts, personnel, representatives (including the work papers of the Company's accountants) relevant to the review of the Statement and the Parent's determination of Company Net Indebtedness, the Preferred Liquidation Amount ant section 3.6.